AyrA/BinEdLegacy/README.md

 ### `w <Bytes> [...]`

 Writes the given bytes to the current file.
-Values that only occupy a single byte must be prefixed with `0`.
 This command uses the "Prefixed bytes" format.

 ### `r <count> <Bytes> [...]`